 José Singer Weisinger, the country’s special envoy in the Council, called such access “non-negotiable” and that to refuse it is “tantamount to degrading cruel and inhuman treatment and greater suffering.”

-Yet, as if to please everyone in the chamber, the Russian ambassador said that his country was committed to combating this “odious crime” and that it read “with interest” the recommendations in the UN secretary-general’s recent report on the topic.
+Yet, as if to please everyone in the chamber, the Russian ambassador said that his country was committed to combating the “odious crime” of sexual violence and that it read “with interest” the recommendations in the UN secretary-general’s recent report on the topic.
 He added, as if to swat away the lifelong debilitating effects of rape that “this is just one crime in war: there are others.”

 In a world where “it is still largely cost free to rape women,” as Pramila Patten, the UN’s envoy on sexual violence in conflict, told the chamber, the new resolution is written to end such lawlessness.